-Since the infection rates were high and the resources limited, many dental practitioners had to close their offices temporarily, change protocols, increase protection and change prices.
+Since the infection rates were high and the resources were limited, many dental practitioners had to close their offices temporarily, change protocols, increase protection and change prices.
 All of that influenced the dentists from the socio-economic, professional and psychological point of view.
 Likewise, the studies conducted worldwide showed a range of consequences in dentistry that included lockdowns, limited access to dental services, changes in prices, working hours and availability of the personal protective equipment, increased anxiety levels, changes in dental protocols and personnel's fear of contracting the disease at work [7, 8, 9].
 Many dental offices in our country reported significant changes in the number of patients per month before and during the pandemic.
 They caused changes in income, working hours and standard treatments.
-The Ministry of Health and the Serbian Dental Chamber gave recommendations on how to change protocols, increase the protection of patients and dental practitioners, and how to organize dental practice work in a safe manner.
-The question is how many dental practitioners followed these instructions since they were not mandatory.
-With the availability of vaccine and the strong anti-vaccine propaganda on the other side, one of the questions is what percentage of dental
+The Ministry of Health and the Serbian Dental Chamber gave recommendations on how to change protocols, increase the protection of patients and dental practitioners, and how to organize work in dental practice in a safe manner.